EdexcelPhysicsExam Board Revision

 View mark scheme hint

-What is meant by radioactive half-life?
+What is meant by the term 'nuclear half-life'?
 [2 marks]

 2 marks